paulosevero/paulosevero/README.md

 <h1>Hi! 👋</h1>

 My (full) name is **Paulo Silas Severo de Souza**.
-I'm a research scientist working in the field of Computer Science.
+I’m an Assistant Professor (tenure-track) in the Department of Computer Science at the Federal University of Pampa (UNIPAMPA), Brazil.

-My research interest lies primarily in the fields of computational resource management and algorithms.
-I’m currently working on research projects related to **Cloud Computing** and **Edge Computing**.
+As a scientist, I’m broadly interested in all aspects of resource management, and particularly in **cloud computing** and **edge computing**.

 <br>